Research

 Metabolic plasticity to species interactions

-Metabolic rate can vary substantially between individuals of the same species and size.
-Some of this variation can be explained by differences in population densities because organisms typically reduce metabolism in crowded conditions.
+Metabolic rate varies between individuals of the same species and size.
+Some of this variation can be explained by differences in population densities because organisms often reduce metabolism in crowded conditions.
 But what drives metabolic suppression?
-Food certainly plays a role but we have discovered that cues from conspecifics reduce metabolism even when resources are abundant in an invertebrate model system (Lovass et al. 2020).
-We are currently exploring similar mechanisms of metabolic regulation within and between phytoplankton species.
-Understanding these mechanisms helps us predicting how populations grow and coexist because metabolism affects the ability of an organism to compete and reproduce. |
+Food certainly plays a role but it is not the only cause!
+Organisms can perceive when they are in crowded conditions and seem to adjust their metabolism accordingly (Lovass et al. 2020).
+We are studying the mechanisms and consequences of metabolic regulation within and between species - this can ultimately help explain population growth and species coexistence since metabolism affects the ability of an organism to compete and reproduce. |

 |